makinacorpus/DbToolsBundle/docs/content/index.md

   </div>
   <div class="home-grid-40 img">

-## Anonymize your database from a simple yaml configuration
+## Anonymize your database from a simple YAML configuration

 Map each column of each table you want to anonymize with a specific anonymizer.